flexirest/flexirest/docs/logging.md

-# *Flexirest:* Debugging
+# *Flexirest:* Logging

+## Verbose

-You can turn on verbose debugging to see what is sent to the API server and what is returned in one of these two ways:
+You can turn on verbose logging to see what is sent to the API server and what is returned in one of these two ways:

 ```ruby
 class Article < Flexirest::Base